wregab/electrum-server/README.md

-LTCLectrum-server for the LTLectrum client
+LTCLectrum-server for the LTCLectrum client
 =========================================

 This is litecoin port of Electrum server